Conwy Borough F.C.: Club history

 The club appointed Chris Herbert as the new first team manager in May 2012.
 The new manager re-structured the Y Morfa outfit in to a top three team which also lifted the league cup, when they beat Caersws on penalties in the final, with goalkeeper Terry McCormick saving two penalties, which was the Tangerines' 5th penalty shoot out win in cup competitions that season.

 Chris Herbert and John Keegan left their posts in December 2013 and were replaced by players Darren Moss and Aden Shannon until the end of the season who guided the side to a second-placed finish.
-Moss was to remain in charge for the 2013–14 season but after a disappointing start was then was released by the club in November 2014 with Shannon taking temporary charge and overseeing an 11th-placed finish.
+Moss was to remain in charge for the 2013–14 season but after a disappointing start was then released by the club in November 2014 with Shannon taking temporary charge and overseeing an 11th-placed finish.
 Shannon was placed in permanent charge of the Tangerines for the 2015–16 season but history was to repeat itself when, after a poor start and with the club languishing in the relegation zone, was relieved of his duties and was eventually replaced by Jason Aldcroft and former TNS defender Tommy Holmes.
 Aldcroft oversaw wholesale changes to the squad and steered the club to safety with an eventual 11th-placed finish.

 Off the field, the club has made giant strides in improving the stadium and its facilities and opened its new clubhouse building "Y Morfa Venue" in the summer of 2014.
 With a recent upgrade to the floodlights the club has moved a step closer to achieving a domestic club licence.
 With a thriving junior section a youth Academy has also been established and expanded as the club looks to develop more local talent in the future.

 At the close of the 2015–16 season, the resignations of Geoff Cartwright (chair) and Darren Cartwright (Vice Chair) due to personal commitments were accepted by the board of directors.
 Aldcroft and Jones left the club leading to the appointment of Gareth Thomas as first team manager & assistant Alun Winstanley.

 August 2017 saw the introduction of new directors to the Executive board – local businessman Luke Blundell, solicitor Chris Wilton & existing committee member Craig Crossfield.

 Gareth Thomas departed from his role as team manager in December 2018 having been success during his first season, winning the Welsh Alliance Division One title, in addition to the FAW Trophy and Cookson Cup in a memorable treble-winning campaign.

+In March 2025 the club announced a merger with Llandudno Swifts, stating that the first team will now be known as Conwy Borough Swifts, starting in the 2025–26 season.

-Past players
+Former players

-Past players for the club who have gone on to the Football League include Emmanuel James Will Udo, Neville Southall, Carl Dale Hugh McAuley and Kevin Ellison.
+Notable former players for the club who have gone on to the Football League include Neville Southall, Carl Dale, Hugh McAuley and Kevin Ellison.